-The winters are very cold due to low temperature and a strong wind blows during the winter.
-The higher altitudes are covered by the snow in all seasons.
+The winters are very cold due to low temperatures and a strong wind blows during the winter.
+The higher altitudes are covered by snow in all seasons.
 The mornings are cloudy which are later removed by the wind during the daytime but the snowfall occurs till early April.
 The monsoon starts from June until the last of November.
 It is, therefore, best to visit the reserve somewhere between March to April.

 Way to reach Dhorpatan Hunting Reserve

 Buses are available that will drop you from Kathmandu to Tansen.
 The headquarter of the Dhorpatan Hunting Reserve is a three-day trek from Tansen.
 Also, you can catch a flight to Pokhara from Kathmandu.
-From Pokhara, a four days trek via Baglung will leave you to the reserve headquarter.
+From Pokhara, a four days trek via Baglung will leave you at the reserve headquarter.

 What for the Trekkers?

-Dhorpatan Hunting Reserve is also preferable for the trekkers.
+Dhorpatan Hunting Reserve is also preferable for trekkers.
 Dhorpatan is a good choice for someone who would like to experience the natural and cultural beauty of remote Nepal.
-Along with hunting, Dhorpatan hunting reserve offers with the chance to explore the culture and lifestyle of the local native people.
+Along with hunting, the Dhorpatan hunting reserve offers the chance to explore the culture and lifestyle of the local native people.
 The mixture of the Hill tribes and the Tibetan Refugees provides a unique taste of culture.
-Adding on, the fascinating views of the Dhaulagiri and Annapurna Range are the other attractions of the admirers of nature.
+Adding on, the fascinating views of the Dhaulagiri and Annapurna Range are the other attractions of admirers of nature.

 The Trekking Route

 The early next morning trekking to the Phagune Danda will attract you with the beautiful Himalayan ranges, jungles, and landscapes.
 Further on, the trek continues to reach the Jungle camp.
-The following day, we will be walking about 6 hours to reach the Gurhaghat.
+The following day, we will be walking for about 6 hours to reach the Gurhaghat.
 The trail is an easy walk along the flat land with mixed jungle and streams.
 Overnight at Gurhaghat.

 The trekkers today will ascend in the beginning and then descend through the jungle and gorges.
 After the walk of about 6 hours, you will now reach Patichaur; today’s last spot.
 The next morning will be the last day of the trek.

 From Patichaur the trek now starts to reach Darbang.
 The first two hours are not quite hard.
 Continuing the trek, you will now go ascending and descending through the jungles and the gorges.
 As you get up to the Darbang, you can now drive to Beni.
 It will take around three hours to reach Beni.
-The forest, green hills, rivers, and the streams are the real attraction of the drive.
+The forest, green hills, rivers, and streams are the real attraction of the drive.